mvanetten/AddIt87/README.md

 - Press Escape to close (Or click the crossmark).

 # Customize
-You can create your own Addit'87 database by customizing the Menu, Submenu, and item content.
-You can also add more menu items.
-Text and SubMenu is limited to 10 lines.
+You can create your own Addit'87 database by customizing the _main menu_, _submenu_ and _content_.

 - Open data.json, modify Menu and Label values under Items.
-Use a text editor with JSON and UTF-8 support , check syntax, and validate after editing.
+Use a text editor with JSON and UTF-8 support.

+In the JSON structure:
+- Menu : Defines the title of each main menu
+- Label: Defines the title of each submenu (max 10 items per Menu).
+- Text : Contains the content of the submenu, which is an array of strings (max 10 lines).